ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: self_cal()

             Performs an internal self-calibration on the device and associated modules that support self-calibration.

                             If the calibration is successful, new calibration data and constants are stored in the onboard nonvolatile memory of the module.

+                            The PXIe-5841 maintains separate self-calibration data for both the PXIe-5841 standalone and when associated with the PXIe-5655.
+Use this method once for each intended configuration.

+                            **Supported Devices**: PXI-5610, PXIe-5653, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860